DrBiznes/World-of-Wynncraft/README.md

 - Visually based around [WynnEdits Dark Theme](https://modrinth.com/resourcepack/wynnedits-dark-theme)
 - Custom WynnToolTips resourcepack for Dark Theme
 - Wynntils config included but knowing y'all sweats you probably gunna import your own
+- Custom version of the [Nimble mod](https://modrinth.com/mod/nimble-rewynnded) created by me specifically for Wynncraft.

 This modpack is far from finished and I will be continuously updating it as more mods port to 1.21, check out a list of mods I'm waiting on [here.](https://modrinth.com/collection/gs97WiAb)